 NOTE: A re-designed F2-08AD-2 with a single circuit board design was released in 2009.
 The jumper link location is different.
-See Setting the Module Jumpers on pages 5-5 and 5-6.
+See Setting the Module Jumpers on page 5-6.
 Also, some specifications were changed on page 5-3.
 Otherwise, the re-designed module functions the same as the prior design.